ruuda/blog/posts/the-yaml-document-from-hell.md

 ## Templating yaml is a terrible, terrible idea

-I hope it is clear by now that writing yaml is subtle at the very least.
+I hope it is clear by now that working with yaml is subtle at the very least.
 What is even more subtle
 is concatenating and escaping arbitrary text fragments in such a way that the result is a valid yaml document, let alone one that does what you expect.
-Add to this the fact that whitespace is significant in yaml, and the result is a format that is [meme-worthy][memenetes] difficult to template correctly.
+Add to this the fact that whitespace is significant in yaml, and the result is a format that is [meme-worthily][memenetes] difficult to template correctly.
 I truly do not understand
 why [tools based on such an error-prone practice][helm] have gained so much mindshare,